Sean Forbes: Perfect Imperfection (2012)

 On September 4, 2012, Forbes released his full-length debut album Perfect Imperfection on Web Entertainment.
 The CD and DVD album that was a first of its kind.
 "I always wanted to make my music accessible to everyone," Forbes said "and with this album, that was my goal".
 Featuring 13 songs that album was produced by Sean's longtime partner Jake Bass, with Forbes writing all of the lyrics for the album.
-The DVD features music videos for all the songs making the album accessible to both hearing and deaf audiences.
+The DVD features music videos for all the songs making the album accessible to both hearing and Deaf audiences.

 Forbes went on tour in support of the record and toured the world to promote the record, and played in front of over 50,000 people across North America.
 In addition to touring the United States and Canada, his travels also included trips to Israel, Norway, England, Australia, New Zealand, France. played in front of over 50,000 people across North America.
 The performances feature Sean's longtime producer Jake Bass and his longtime friend Mark Levin.
 Adrean Mangiardi, Forbes' visual partner created videos for the performance so that audiences could watch Forbes and also see the lyrics behind him creating a multi-media performance that could be enjoyed by all.
 Perfect Imperfection was well received by the Detroit music community and enabled Forbes to draw large audiences across the country.
 His music videos were also featured on MTV and he has garnered articles in Vibe, XXL, Spin, and more.

 Forbes released a music video for "Watch These Hands" on July 30, 2013.
 The song was inspired by Forbes' background and the journey that he took to get to where he is today.
 It was well received.
 Forbes was also featured on a TV show called "Motor City Rising" on Ovation TV following him around for weeks and documenting his journey.
-Forbes went on a 2-week tour of Israel playing performances in Tel Aviv, Jerusalem, and Bethlehem to rave reviews with his band.
+Sean Forbes went on a 2-week tour of Israel playing performances in Tel Aviv, Jerusalem, and Bethlehem to rave reviews with his band.
 Forbes penned the ending credits song for the film "No Ordinary Hero: The SuperDeafy Story" with a song also titled "No Ordinary Hero".